Yuri-bot03/yuris-closet/README.md

 ### Worker Interface (`index.html`)

  - **View Current Inventory:**  See how many items remain at two fixed price points – ₱69 and ₱99.
  - **Record Sales:**  Workers can quickly record a sale by selecting the price and quantity sold **and entering the amount of money received**.
 The app automatically deducts stock, logs the sale with a timestamp and calculates the customer’s change.
+ - **Receipt Display:**  After each sale, a receipt panel on the right summarizes the transaction, showing the number of items sold, the total cost, the amount received from the customer and the change due.
+This makes it easy for the cashier to verify the payment and provide a printed or verbal confirmation.
  - **Validation:**  The form prevents recording more items than are currently in stock and provides helpful messages when something is amiss.
  - **Local Persistence:**  Inventory counts and sales history are stored in the browser’s `localStorage`, so data persists between page reloads on the same machine.

 ### Admin Interface (`admin.html`)